 (3) Finally, there was an element of human error.
 Life happens and occasionally the control system wasn’t watered as a result.

 What did we learn from our experiment?
-The most consistent and comparable data ended up being for the tomato plants, so that is the data which will be compared here.
+The most consistent and comparable data ended up being for the tomato plants, so that is the data that will be compared here.

 Plant weight: The drip system grew the biggest plant, by far, but was much slower to flower.
 Unfortunately, because it ran out of water the Deep-Water Culture tomato plant didn’t make it to the end.